mechuu/PCMOON/README.md

 M. Chukwu
 08.2024

-This is a MacBook inspired desktop
+This web app is a MacBook-inspired desktop interface, originally developed from an ungraded class work.
+I worked extensively on it for four continuous days to bring my vision of my design to the .

 Steps to view Website